 Once you’ve decided to take your grievance about an attorney to the State Bar, you need to file an attorney complaint form.

-If the State Bar decides to file charges against the attorney, it will go to the independent State Bar Court.
-A judge can dismiss the case, issue a private or public reproval or recommend that the lawyer be suspended or disbarred.The California Supreme Court has the final say in all attorney discipline cases.
+If the State Bar decides to file charges against the lawyer, the case will go to the independent State Bar Court and will become public, with notice on the attorney's online profile.
+A judge can dismiss the case, issue a reproval, or recommend suspension or disbarment.The California Supreme Court has the final say in all discipline cases involving suspension or disbarment.

 If you lost money or property because a lawyer did something dishonest, you may be able to recover it by filing an application with the Client Security Fund.
 But first you need to file a complaint against the attorney.

 If criminal conduct is suspected, the State Bar may also refer the matter to a law enforcement agency for investigation and potential prosecution.